-On April 1, 2003, the Company repaid all amounts outstanding under its construction loan secured by Shaws Supermarket which totaled \$21.5 million.
+On April 1, 2003, the Company repaid all amounts outstanding under its construction loan secured by its Shaws Supermarket project which totaled \$21.5 million.

 On April 14, 2003, the Company refinanced the mortgage debt secured by its Five Times Square property in New York City totaling approximately \$376.7 million utilizing proceeds from the \$300 million offering of senior unsecured notes in March 2003.